Skip to Main Content

 Tips to know it's scholarly

-• Do you see an abstract or a summary?
-You may be able to tell if the study will include statistics by reading the abstract first.
+• You may be able to tell if the study will include statistics by reading the abstract first.

-• Looking at the full article?
-Check if the scholarly article or report has a Methodology section.
-These will be good ones to choose for your annotated bibliography and this section will have lots of the details you'll use in your annotation.
+• These will be good ones to choose for your annotated bibliography and this section will have lots of the details you'll use in your annotation.

-• Look for a limit of Peer Reviewed or Academic Journals.
-Academic Search Complete has both limits.
+• Academic Search Complete has both limits.
 CINAHL (a nursing database) has a box you can check for Research Articles.
 PsycInfo (psychology database) has a Methodology limit and most are for research studies.

 Where to search for scholarly sources

-When reading your sources, consider the following points and make a note of them to fully understand the frame of each source
+When reading your sources, consider the following points and make a note of them to fully understand the frame of each source.

 Scholarly Articles: